pbutland/caughtlistening/README.md

 The first transcript provided by the [New York State Unified Court System](https://ww2.nycourts.gov/press/index.shtml) was originally in PDF format.
 However, this was almost immediately taken down and replaced by, what can only be described as, an utterly retarded and almost unusable alternative.
 I'm sure that they have their reasons.
 Being American probably chief among them.

-The way that the transcripts have been published is that each page of a transcript is a separate HTML page and within this page an embedded image displays the text.
+The way that the transcripts were published is that each page of a transcript is a separate HTML page and within this page an embedded image displays the text.
 As an image!!!

 This is, of course, extremely unhelpful in many ways.
 For example, some of these ways are: